lorikrell/gamerchic/docs/photoshop/crest.md

 1. Select a **Crest** from the folders.
 WoW emblems are divided up into many folders.
 Double-click and open the group options.
 Select the Color Overlay option.
 Change the color to anything.
 1. On the **Banner** group, double-click and open the group options.
 Select the Color Overlay option.
 Change the color to anything.
 1. Select a **Ring** and show/hide to find the best option.
-1. Select a Faction Background and show/hide to find the best option.

     ![ring](/img/resources/guild/crest-ring.png)

+1. Select a **Faction Background** and show/hide to find the best option.
+These include Alliance, Horde, and Argent colors with a flat stone, cracked stone, and cobbles background.

 1. Save as a *.png*.